 Federal Trade Commission, Department of Justice, and Department of Education Continue to Combat Scholarship and Financial Aid Fraud

 Every year millions of students apply for financial aid and scholarships to help finance their college education.
 Sometimes they fall prey to scholarship and financial aid scams.
 To help federal agencies combat financial aid scams, Congress passed the College Scholarship Fraud Prevention Act of 2000.
-In their third required report to Congress on scholarship fraud, the Federal Trade Commission and the Departments of Justice and Education describe their continuing efforts to combat scholarship and financial aid fraud.
-The report explains “Project Scholarscam” – the FTC’s ongoing campaign to prevent and prosecute scholarship fraud – and it highlights the FTC’s and Department of Education’s (ED) continuing efforts to find new ways to partner their outreach efforts.
+In their second report to Congress on scholarship fraud, as required by the Act, the Federal Trade Commission and the Departments of Justice and Education describe their continuing efforts to combat scholarship and financial aid fraud.
+The report explains "Project Scholarscam"- the FTC's continuous campaign to prevent and prosecute scholarship fraud, and highlights the FTC's and Department of Education's (ED) continuing efforts to find new ways to partner their outreach efforts.

-The College Scholarship Fraud Prevention Act of 2000 established stricter sentencing guidelines for criminal financial aid fraud and charged ED and the FTC with implementing national awareness activities.
+The College Scholarship Fraud Prevention Act of 2000 established stricter sentencing guidelines for criminal financial aid fraud and charged ED and the FTC with implementing national awareness activities, including a scholarship fraud awareness site on the ED Web site.
 The Act also requires the Attorney General, the Secretary of Education, and the FTC to submit a consolidated report to Congress each year assessing the nature and quantity of scholarship fraud incidents since the date of enactment.
-The FTC, DOJ, and ED have implemented all the provisions of the Act, and their activities are highlighted below.
+The FTC, DOJ, and ED have implemented all the provisions of the Act, and their accomplishments are highlighted below.

-Copies of the report, as well as the consumer education materials and other documents related to Project Scholarscam, are available from the FTC’s Web site at http://www.ftc.gov and also from the FTC’s Consumer Response Center, Room 130, 600 Pennsylvania Avenue, N.W., Washington, D.C.
+Copies of the report, as well as the consumer education materials and other documents related to Project Scholarscam, are available from the FTC's Web site at http://www.ftc.gov and also from the FTC's Consumer Response Center, Room 130, 600 Pennsylvania Avenue, N.W., Washington, D.C.
 20580.
 The FTC works for the consumer to prevent fraudulent, deceptive, and unfair business practices in the marketplace and to provide information to help consumers spot, stop, and avoid them.
-To file a complaint in English or Spanish (bilingual counselors are available to take complaints), or to get free information on any of 150 consumer topics, call toll-free, 1-877-FTC-HELP (1-877-382-4357), or use the complaint form at http://www.ftc.gov.
+To file a complaint, or to get free information on any of 150 consumer topics, call toll-free, 1-877-FTC-HELP (1 877-382-4357), or use the complaint form at http://www.ftc.gov.
 The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database available to hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.

 (Matter No. P994249)